aterreno/blog/content/bash-learnings/index.md

 #### User interaction

-Use colors, Bash is fun with colors
+Use colours, Bash is fun with colours

 ```bash
 function error {